 A year later, Moo Kho and her husband were offered the rare opportunity to relocate to the U.S. In 2010, she joined Prosperity Candle as an apprentice candle-maker and loved everything about making candles.
 In 2012 she was promoted to Production Manager, overseeing quality control and training other women refugees in the art of candle-making.

 Moo Kho proudly shares her accomplishments here in the U.S., including her journey to become a minister at her Burmese church in Springfield.
 In 2016 she passed the citizenship exam, became an American citizen, and at age 39 voted for the first time in her life.

 When asked about her dreams, she replies quietly but with earnestness, “I am a servant of God.
 Whatever God asks of me, that is what I will do”.

-so your contact information will remain completely confidential.
+contact information will remain completely confidential.

 Inspire your inbox with light, beauty and purpose

 Join our mailing list to receive special deals, new candle designs, stories and more.

 We're pretty low key about emails, and will never share your address with anyone.